 This fall’s concerts curated by Artistic Director Laurence Lesser highlight works by Josquin des Prez, Charles-Camille Saint-Saëns, and Igor Stravinsky.
 Drawing on the talent of NEC’s piano and keyboard community, the concerts weave a thread throughout the centuries—all anchored in extraordinary music for keyboard.

-This performance is open to in-person audiences, and can also be viewed below via livestream.
+This performance was open to in-person audiences, and was also viewable via livestream.

 - Balourdet String Quartet